nysbc/appion-protomo/README.md

 ...

-...
+</p></details>

+<details><summary>Upload additional SerialEM tilt-series to an existing session (click to expand)</summary><p>

-When uploadSerialEM.py is finished processing, navigate to 192.168.99.100/myamiweb
+Navigate to 192.168.99.100/myamiweb

 Select `Image Viewer`

-Make sure your project is selected in the dropdown (you should now see images in the image viewer panel)
+Make sure your project is selected in the dropdown (you should now see images in the image viewer panel) `if you don't see images then you first need to upload one tilt-series to a new session`

 Click `processing` at the top

-...

-</p></details>

-<details><summary>Upload additional SerialEM tilt-series to an existing session (click to expand)</summary><p>

 </p></details>